Inbibo/shift_docs/docs/reference/nodes/workflow.md

 <!-- ### Examples

-This section is reserved to an example video of how to use the Python Script node.
+This section is reserved to an example video of how to use the Workflow nodes.

  -->